leonardopsantana/1percentbetter/docs/ArchitectureLearningJourney.md

 *   `Loading` indicates that the data is loading
 *   `Success` indicates that the data was loaded successfully.
 The Success state contains the list of news resources.

-The `feedState` is passed to the `ForYouScreen` composable, which handles both of these states.
+The `feedState` is passed to the `RoutineScreen` composable, which handles both of these states.

 ### Transforming streams into UI state